ankushgarg1998/ipu-ranklist/README.md

 ## Planned Features
 - An overall section for institutes, that shows a ranklist which includes students from all the colleges of a particular branch.
 - Ranks in the profile section.
-- Integration of BBA courses.
+- Integration of BBA course.

 <hr>